ZupIT/beagle-docs/content/en/home/API/Components/Forms/Simple Form.md

 This function is part of the TextInput and it observes the changes made within its field, that is, whenever the value is modified, something is typed, deleted, etc, this function is called and activates a list of other [**actions**](/home/api/actions/) to happen whenever the value changes.
 It is in this list that we add a [**SetContext**](/home/api/actions/setcontext) action to set the [**Context**](/home/api/context/) value of the form and update the values ​​that are shown in the field.

-Check our example below on how we implemented a `SimpleForm`
+Check out the example below on how its implemented a `SimpleForm`

 {{< tabs id="T132" >}}
 {{% tab name="JSON" %}}